The utility death spiral is a well-documented phenomenon happening all over the country – especially in California.

-The report goes on to describe a future in which “customers will have a choice to either cost-effectively self-generate without the grid.”The message in this is pretty clear.As utilities continue to jack up rates and fight against the solar industry, customers will take energy independence into their own hands.
+The report goes on to describe a future in which “customers will have a choice to either cost-effectively self-generate without the grid or be a traditional customer with the grid.”

+As utilities continue to jack up rates and fight against the solar industry, customers will take energy independence into their own hands.
 The economics work out in their favor.
 Outfitting your own property with solar panels and on-site storage can end up being cheaper than continued reliance on the utility grid.

 Although continuous price hikes would likely scare away customers, programs like net metering dramatically reduce the need to invest in expensive on-site storage.
 More specifically, the report determined that the percentage of utility customers who disconnect completely from the grid is relatively small in a world where net metering exists.
 The majority of solar customers would prefer to simply “store” their excess solar electricity in the grid using this highly popular incentive.

 In short, net metering reduces the upfront cost of going solar – while simultaneously encouraging customers to remain on the grid for as long as possible.